 Boulderbar

 Bouldering is so good for groups because not everyone has to deliver at the same time.
 Each person can pause, watch, try again and still stay part of the group dynamic.
-That makes Boulderbar especially useful when energy is there, but not everyone is equally sporty or equally brave.
+In Salzburg, that happens at Boulderbar on Richard-Kuerth-Strasse 9, where more than 1,800 m² of climbing area and a teen day ticket of about EUR 11.20 make the choice concrete instead of abstract.

 Jump Dome

 If you really need direct movement, Jump Dome is the clearer answer.
 Louder, more active, shorter and more immediate.
-For some groups, that is exactly what works, especially when there is little patience for long coordination after school or during the holidays.
+For some groups, that is exactly what works, especially because the Salzburg site opened on 8 February 2025, spans 4,500 m² and sits near Hangar-7, which makes it an easy-to-name 2026 option instead of a vague trampoline idea.

 Volksgarten instead of aimless standing around

-For groups, Volksgarten is often the more honest outdoor answer.
+The Volksgarten multifunctional park is often the more honest outdoor answer.
 According to the City of Salzburg, there is beach volleyball, a fitness area, a calisthenics setup, a bouldering wall, a ball court meadow and a soccer cage.
 That is strong for young people because it gives you activity without everyone having to pay entry or book anything.

 Ice arena in season